Shivam78288/AutoMeta-Transactions-App/README.md

 Meta transactions are the transactions that allow anyone to interact with the blockchain.
 They do not require users to have tokens to pay for the network’s services through transaction fees.
 This is done by decoupling the sender of a transaction and the payer of gas(relayer).

 In this project, I have tried to create a system where users can create an ERC20 transaction(includes functions transfer, transferFrom and approve) request by signing a message using his/her private key and get the transaction executed by a relayer.
-The relayer batches all the transactions into a single transactions and executes it after each certain interval of time even if there is only one transaction.
+The relayer batches all the transactions into a single transaction and executes it after each certain interval of time even if there is only one transaction.
 However if the gas limit required for sending the transaction exceeds a certain limit, the relayer will right away execute the transaction.

 ## Working